mijanConnect/facehook-React/README.md

+How to run the project in your local matchine:

+Clone the repository
+Backend:
+1. Open backend folder & install npm by "npm install"
+2. Run backend by "npm run dev" (Don't close it)

+Frontend:
+1. Open backend folder & install npm by "npm install"
+2. Run project by "npm run dev"

 🧾 Project Name: Facehook
 Facehook is a social media platform clone inspired by Facebook, developed to replicate core social networking functionalities.
 It allows users to connect, interact, and share their experiences through posts, likes, and comments.